contentful/slash-developers/docs/concepts/links.md

 However, the structure of a JSON response could have been different.
 Before resolving Links to items, Contentful matches the filter conditions of a query.

 As a consequence, if our linked resource had matched the filter conditions of the query parameters, it would have been put inside the `items` array.
+In the end, when an Entry matches the search criteria of the querying URL, it will automatically be put inside the `items` array.

 Lets take a look at the response of a menu pointing to its meals: